h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_5_Quiz.md

 ## Question 11

 ### Problem Statement
 A soil scientist is developing a Bayesian model to predict soil nutrient content.
-Based on previous studies at similar sites, the nutrient concentration follows a normal distribution with unknown mean μ.
+Based on previous studies at similar sites, the nutrient concentration follows a normal distribution with unknown mean $\mu$.

 #### Task
-1. If the scientist uses a normal prior for μ with mean 25 ppm and variance 4, and then collects 6 samples with measurements {22, 27, 24, 23, 26, 25} ppm and known measurement variance σ² = 9, what is the posterior distribution for μ?
+1. If the scientist uses a normal prior for $\mu$ with mean 25 ppm and variance 4, and then collects 6 samples with measurements $\{22, 27, 24, 23, 26, 25\}$ ppm and known measurement variance $\sigma^2 = 9$, what is the posterior distribution for $\mu$?
 2. Calculate the posterior mean and variance.
 3. Compare how the posterior would differ if an uninformative prior had been used instead.